-Now it turns out that Theorem 7 is tight, and we can use it to prove a tight lower bound for maximal matchings:
+Now it turns out that Theorem 3.6 is tight, and we can use it to prove a tight lower bound for maximal matchings:

-Theorem 8.
-There is no deterministic algorithm that finds a maximal matching in $o(\Delta)$ rounds in the port-numbering model in 2-colored graphs.
+THEOREM 3.7.
+Any deterministic algorithm that finds a maximal matching in the port-numbering model in 2-colored graphs requires $\Omega(\Delta)$ rounds.